alexa/alexa-auto-sdk/README.md

 >**Note:** [Android Sample App](./samples/android/README.md#v210-release-notes), [C++ Sample App](./samples/cpp/README.md#v210-release-notes), and [Automotive Grade Linux (AGL) Alexa Voice Agent](./platforms/agl/alexa-voiceagent-service/README.md#v210-release-notes) release notes are provided in their respective READMEs.

 ## Migration Guide
-For guidelines on migrating from Auto SDK 2.0 to Auto SDK 2.1 see the [Migration Guide](./MIGRATION.md).
+For guidelines on migrating from Auto SDK 2.1 to 2.2 and from Auto SDK 2.0 to Auto SDK 2.1, see the [Migration Guide](./MIGRATION.md).

 ## Learn More